 Cidea improves the metabolic profile through expansion of adipose tissue

 In humans, Cidea (cell death-inducing DNA fragmentation factor alpha-like effector A) is highly but variably expressed in white fat, and expression correlates with metabolic health.
-By generating transgenic mice expressing human Cidea in adipose tissues (aP2-hCidea mice), we have here established a functional, causative role for Cidea, mechanistically associated with a robust increase in adipose tissue expandability.
+Here we generate transgenic mice expressing human Cidea in adipose tissues (aP2-hCidea mice) and show that Cidea is mechanistically associated with a robust increase in adipose tissue expandability.
 Under humanized conditions (thermoneutrality, mature age and prolonged exposure to high-fat diet), aP2-hCidea mice develop a much more pronounced obesity than their wild-type littermates.
-Remarkably, the malfunctioning of visceral fat normally caused by massive obesity is fully overcome - perilipin 1 and Akt expression are preserved, tissue degradation is prevented, macrophage accumulation is decreased and adiponectin expression remains high.
+Remarkably, the malfunctioning of visceral fat normally caused by massive obesity is fully overcome-perilipin 1 and Akt expression are preserved, tissue degradation is prevented, macrophage accumulation is decreased and adiponectin expression remains high.
 Importantly, the aP2-hCidea mice display enhanced insulin sensitivity.
-Together this implies that in humans the association between Cidea levels in white fat and metabolic health is not only correlative but is causative.
+Our data establish a functional role for Cidea and suggest that, in humans, the association between Cidea levels in white fat and metabolic health is not only correlative but also causative.